Open-Markets-Initiative/low-latency-reference/articles/README.md

 [Clean Code](http://blog.cleancoder.com/) by Robert Martin.
 Omi developers are strong believers that clean code is a requirement of fast code: Optimization is directly correlated to code flexibility and the speed of iteration.

 [Guru of the Week](https://herbsutter.com/gotw/) By Herb Sutter.
 Guru of the Week (GotW) is a series of C++ programming problems about the nuance of the language.

+[Software Leadership](http://joeduffyblog.com/) By Joe Duffy.
+Performance is one of the key pillars of software engineering, and is something that’s hard to do right, and sometimes even difficult to recognize.